 - Skim the entry on the Berberidaceae (Barberry family) in the Dictionary of Gardening

-Our current journals are housed in the Library's main reading room.
-With over 200 current titles received plus hundreds of no longer active titles, our journal collection reaches audiences interested in scientific, general interest, plant society and botanic garden/arboreta publications.
+Current journals are housed in the Library's main reading room.
+With over 200 current titles received plus hundreds of titles no longer active, the journal collection reaches audiences interested in scientific, general interest, plant society, and botanic garden/arboreta publications.

 Within this collection, you'll be able to: